BenjaminStonawski/Hackintosh-for-Lenovo-G580/Clover config/README.md

 READ ME!

-THESE ARE THE FILES THAT YOU NEED TO COPY TO /EFI/CLOVER
+THE FILES THAT YOU NEED TO COPY TO /EFI/CLOVER ARE IN THE ZIP FILE!

 Things that I could make working with that:
 - iMessage and FaceTime